Clarification:

 Medical terminology

-Emergency care including First Aid, CPR, and bloodborne pathogens
+Emergency care, including First Aid, CPR, and bloodborne pathogens

-Prevention, recognition, and care of athletic injuries
+Prevention, recognition, and maintenance of athletic injuries

 Taping, bracing, and other hands-on skills